pete-naylor/ddb_tx-basic-demo/README.md

 This is a successful transfer - see the writes consumed, balances updated and new transaction recorded.
 But what if our client never received the 200 response from DynamoDB saying the transaction was committed?
-It must retry, which could be a problem - the exception would be raised due to seeing an existing *txid*, preventing a repeat transfer, but to the client it still seems like a fail.
+It must retry, which could be a problem - the exception would be raised due to seeing an existing **txid**, preventing a repeat transfer, but the client will need to recognize this and understand that this transaction was already processed.
+Also, depending on this stored **txid** for a condition failure will still consume significant write units.
+Not ideal.
-No way to know if this is because of retry in the short term or if this is a genuine *txid* clash from separate balance transfer requests.
-This sounds messy.

 6. Repeat the transfer